MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Estimation to complete

-Estimation to complete is an estimation of funds required to complete the remaining work of a project.
-The project manager will track this measure along the project that shows the remaining cost you expect in order to complete a project.
+Estimation to complete is an estimation of the funds that are required to complete the remaining work of a project.
+The project manager tracks this measure along a project to determine the expected remaining cost of completing that project.

 ### Exchange rate